 PDM (mono or stereo) can be selected for both the analyzer inputs and outputs simultaneously, or PDM can be paired with any of the other available I/O formats: analog (bal/unbal), AES or S/PDIF digital, Bluetooth, HDMI, or serial digital.
 Over 30 one-click audio measurements may be made, either individually or in an automated project.
 Features include weighting filters, and user defined high and low pass filters, one-million-point FFTs, real-time oscilloscope monitoring, custom reports, statistical calculations, and quasi-anechoic acoustic measurements.

-The logic level and external power supply voltage are variable in 0.1 V steps from 1.5 Vdc to 3.6 Vdc, allowing testing beyond the range of typical devices.
-Additionally, AC signals can be added to the external power supply, allowing automatic measurement of power supply rejection (PSR), with support for 217 Hz square waves and adjustable duty cycle for GSM devices.
+The logic level and external power supply voltage are variable in 0.1 V steps, allowing testing beyond the range of typical devices.
+These are set independently, with the logic level settable from 1.8 V to 3.3 V and power supply control (Vdd) adjustable from 0.8 V to 3.6 V. Additionally, AC signals can be added to the external power supply, allowing automatic measurement of power supply rejection (PSR), with support for 217 Hz square waves and adjustable duty cycle for GSM devices.

 Unique in the industry, the APx PDM option allows engineers complete access to the undecimated PDM bitstream via FFT analysis.
 Issues with modulators or unwanted aliasing can be quickly identified and addressed alongside audio passband measurements.